 Despite Southwest being in the news recently for its big, negative changes, the airline's suite of co-branded credit cards is still worth your attention … maybe now, more than ever.

-Carrying a co-branded card will soon be the easiest way to get a free checked bag when flying with Southwest and with the current offers, you can earn 100,000 Rapid Rewards points after you spend $4,000 in the first five months of card membership … no matter the card you choose.
+Carrying a co-branded card will soon be the easiest way to get a free checked bag when flying with Southwest.
+With the current offers, you can earn 50,000 Rapid Rewards points after you spend $1,000 in the first three months of card membership … no matter the card you choose.

 Better yet, the sign-up bonus from any of these cards will count toward the 135,000 points needed to qualify for the Southwest Companion Pass.
 What's the Southwest Companion Pass?
 Oh, just one of the best deals in all of travel – and the timing of these bigger bonuses could allow you to earn it for nearly two full years – more on that later.